-Course: SOC09.S1 & SOC09.S2 Government Credit: 1.0 (Course is a full year course - 0.5 per semester) Grade Level: 11-12 Required Course Fee: No Prerequisite(s): No
+Course: SOC09.S1 & SOC09.S2 Government Credit: 1.0 (Course is a full year course - 0.5 per

 Description: Government covers a survey of American political growth.
 Students will study the functions of the federal, state, and local governments and how they make people more responsible citizens.